lambdamikel/microtronic-2095-arduino-emulator/README.md

 `HALT NEXT 00`, and `HALT PGM 1` to start the Microtronic loading process.
 Next, use the Left LCD button to start PGM 1 loading from SD Card.
 A directory browser shows up.
 Use the Up and Down LCD buttons to select the `.MIC` file you want to load.
-Use Select button to confirm, and the button next to the Select button to Cancel the loading process.
+Use the Select LCD button to confirm, and the LCD button next to the Select button to Cancel the loading process.

 After Select, the tape emulator will send the data to the Microtronic.
 The LCD display informs about the progress.
 There is no feedback on the Microtronic side; its display just stays dark until the program has been loaded.
-Use the Microtronic Reset button when the program has been fully transmitted; the tape emulator will stop and return to the main menu.
+Use the Microtronic Reset button when the program has been fully transmitted; the tape emulator will then stop and return to the main menu.

 #### Microtronic Software